esa/polyhedral-gravity-model/README.md

 >[!NOTE]
->This model's output obeys to the geodesy and geophysics sign conventions.
+>This gravity model's output obeys to the geodesy and geophysics sign conventions.
 Hence, the potential $V$ for a polyhedron with a mass $m > 0$ is defined as **positive**.
 Accordingly, the accelerations are defined as $\textbf{g} = + \nabla V$.